posva/vue-local-scope/README.md

 ### LocalScope

-LocalScope doesn't render any element by itself, it renders whatever is passed as a scoped slot.
+LocalScope doesn't generate any DOM node by itself, it renders whatever is passed as a scoped slot.
+It allows you to not duplicate your code but still present the first and third problem discussed in the [Why](#Why) section.
 You can pass any prop to it, usually applying some kind of transformation, like a `map` or a `reduce`, **that transformation is only applied once everytime the template renders**, and it allows you to have a **local variable** based on anything that exists in the template.
 This is useful for data coming from a `slot-scope`:

 ```vue
 <template>